henrik/dotfiles/README.markdown

 You are expected to have Node installed with a new-enough version to make [coc.nvim](https://github.com/neoclide/coc.nvim) happy.

+You are expected to have the `solargraph` gem installed to use coc.nvim with Ruby.
+If you use [asdf](https://asdf-vm.com/), you should get this automatically when you install a new Ruby version via [.default-gems](https://github.com/asdf-vm/asdf-ruby#default-gems).
+Otherwise use `gem install solargraph`.

 In Vim, run this to install plugins:

     :PlugInstall